3mdeb/verified-boot/verified_boot_main.md

 #### Immutable Linux OS

 Immutable Linux operating systems are aimed to introduce reliable, more secure approach to Linux.
-Fore such systems, the core components like kernel, system libraries or critical system files are read-only and cannot be modified permanently.
+For such systems, the core components like kernel, system libraries or critical system files are read-only and cannot be modified permanently.
 Any changes made to the core system components are lost when system reboots but user information is preserved.
 The advantages of